dqops/dqo/docs/working-with-dqo/incidents-and-notifications/notifications.md

 # Notifications overview

-DQO can send alert notifications whenever a new incident is created or modified.
+DQOps can send alert notifications whenever a new incident is created or modified.

 An incident aggregates data quality issues based on different categories such as a table, data quality, dimension, check category, or check type.
 Thanks to the issue grouping the number of notifications is reduced.
 You can read [more about incidents and their configuration here](incidents.md).